lgic-2018/notes/impQuestion/unit7.md

 }
 ```

-## 4. Explain inbuilt database and data type supported in arxiroid.
+## 4. Explain inbuilt database and data type supported in android.

 Android provides an inbuilt database framework called SQLite, which is a lightweight, open-source, relational database management system (RDBMS) that is embedded into the Android operating system.
 SQLite is widely used in Android app development for storing and managing structured data.